-With continuing concern among PEF members about COVID vaccines, telecommuting and workplace safety protocols, PEF Health and Safety and Field Services staff hosted a webinar May 12 to share information and advice.
+With continuing concern among PEF members about COVID vaccines, telecommuting and workplace safety protocols, PEF Health and Safety and Field Services staff offered a webinar May 12 to share information and advice on those topics and more.

-Health and Safety Director Geraldine Stella briefed members on the status of the virus in New York, noting there has been a substantial downtick in the state’s positivity rate.
+Health and Safety Director Geraldine Stella briefed members on the status of the virus in New York, noting there has been a downtick in the state’s positivity rate, currently at a little more than 1 percent, and the seven-day average is at its lowest since October 2020, at 1.28 percent.

 Stella said the Pfizer and Moderna vaccines are also working well against COVID variants.